Wises Landing, Kentucky: Environs

 To the north of Corn Creek creek, across Rodgers Ridge, lies Payne Hollow, famed as the 20th century home of husband and wife Harlan and Anna Wonder Hubbard that they built on previously abandoned farmhouses and fields.
 It is not accessible inland by vehicle, only by footpath down from the ridges; or by boat from Lee's Landing in Indiana across the Ohio River half a mile away.
 On the old packet ferry charts for the Ohio River it is recorded as 564.5 mi below Pittsburgh.

-Between the mouths of Corn Creek (creek) and Payne Hollow is Preston Hollow, once the location of a Preston Plantation, a 3300 acre tract originally part of an 8000 acre Norfolk Farm owned by one John Howard and the home of his daughter and granddaughter Margaret Preston Howard and Mary Wickliffe Preston, the latter a friend of Delia Webster.
+Between the mouths of Corn Creek (creek) and Payne Hollow is Preston Hollow, once the location of Preston Plantation, a 3300 acre tract originally part of an 8000 acre Norfolk Farm, owned by one John Howard and the home of his daughter and granddaughter Margaret Preston Howard and Mary Wickliffe Preston, the latter a friend of Delia Webster.
 It is 565.2 mi below Pittsburgh.

 The mouth of Spring Creek, another of the Trimble County waterways, is 563.2 mi below Pittsburgh on the packet ferry charts.

-The Pryors Fork tributary of Corn Creek (creek) was served by a postoffice named Trout after postmaster Lafayette Trout, from 1887-03-30 until the middle of June 1906.
+The Pryors Fork tributary of Corn Creek (creek) was served by a post office named Trout after postmaster Lafayette Trout, from March 30, 1887, until the middle of June 1906.
 It was located at what by the 20th century was the junction of Kentucky Routes 625 and 1488.

 Power plant

 In 1974, the Louisville Gas & Electric Company (LG&E) selected the Wise's Landing area for the site of its fourth power plant, across the river from the proposed site of the Marble Hill Nuclear Power Plant in Indiana.
 A 1976 newspaper article expected the plant to begin operations in 1981.
 Construction work at the site began in 1979, and involved clearing 1000 acres and moving part of a road.
 The plant was opposed by several local groups.
 In 1984, the construction of the LG&E plant was stated to have altered the nature of the dwindling community.
 As of that year, it was believed that the plant would not be needed until 1987.
 The plant, known as the Trimble County Power Plant, finally opened in 1990.

 The 1978 environmental impact report to the United States Environmental Protection Agency noted that the downstream portion of Corn Creek (the creek) near to its mouth had been channelized some time prior to 1950, leaving a disconnected oxbow lake where the creek used to run.
 The creek had to be further re-routed to accommodate disposal ponds (a fly ash and a scrubber sludge pond) as part of the plant construction, although the area around the oxbow was largely unaffected.